Skip to main content

 Key Takeaways

-- AVI’s Nail Technician program can be completed in approximately 8 weeks
+• AVI’s Nail Technician program (NO FINANCIAL AID FOR THIS PROGRAM) can be completed in approximately 8 weeks

-- AVI is COE Accredited and SCHEV Certified — financial aid is available, and GI Bill® is accepted
+• AVI is COE Accredited and SCHEV Certified — Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.
+GI Bill® is accepted

 What You’ll Learn in AVI’s Nail Technology Program

-AVI’s Nail Technology program is built around one goal: preparing you to walk into a salon, nail bar, or spa on day one and deliver professional-quality services with confidence.
+AVI’s Nail Technology program (NO FINANCIAL AID FOR THIS PROGRAM) is built around one goal: preparing you to walk into a salon, nail bar, or spa on day one and deliver professional-quality services with confidence.

 That means the majority of your training happens with real tools in your hands, not in a lecture hall.